Thomas-Delany/English_Reservoir/README.md

 This template site that I am building (you can see in this repository) will not be uploaded as a website, however, it will serve as the main template for English Reservoir's domains which will be built on .co.uk, .pl, in, .cn, .fr etc. That is, all future domains for English Reservoir will use said template website.
 Doing this will allow me to streamline all English Reservoir ccTLD's and keep a common framework for an improved workflow, and updating.

-Further, the template website that I am bulding will essentially be a copy of the current website (englishreservoir.com), only it'll be built using Bootstrap and not WordPress.
+Further, the template website that I am bulding will essentially be a much needed improved copy of the current website (englishreservoir.com), only it'll be built using Bootstrap and not WordPress.
 Moreover, it will also contain filler information for pages, links, headers, mega menu etc. which will be in English so you can get a good general idea how I structure the English Reservoir domains.

 All courses and related learning infrastructure are on our subdomain: